Azure/KAN/docs/tutorial/Tutorial-Create-an-Edge-AI-solution-with-Azure-Percept-Open-Source-Project.md

     A node is a draggable object that allows you to connect models and business logic easily without writing any code.
 There are three types of nodes:

-    1. A **model node** is an ML algorithm like the Pedestrian and Vehicle Detector node you selected earlier in Step 3 of this tutorial, when you were adding a model.
+    1. A **model node** is an ML algorithm like the Pedestrian and Vehicle Detector node you viewed earlier in Step 3 of this tutorial.
 This model outputs *x* and *y* coordinates and a confidence threshold of the object’s identification.
 These coordinates are used to draw a bounding box around objects.
     2. A **transform node** takes the inference results based on the objects you detected from the model and filters them by confidence level.
     3. An **export node** sends filtered results or video snippets to a location you define.